 The court expects the recipient of the support to carry the burden of proof that a court order for spousal support exists and that the payor has not complied.
 Then, the payor is given an opportunity to defend against the motion.
 The inability to pay is usually the defense attempted, but claiming that the order was “too high” and difficult to meet may not be enough.
 If the court, in the order for support, reserved jurisdiction to modify spousal support in the future, the payor may also request a modification.

-If you are faced with an issue related to enforcing spousal support, you will need the experience of the attorneys at Edward F. Whipps & Associates, who have been helping families and individuals with spousal support problems for over 30 years.
+If you are faced with an issue related to enforcing spousal support, you will need the experience of the attorneys at Edward F. Whipps & Associates, who have been helping families and individuals with spousal support problems for decades.

 Contact an Experienced Spousal Support Lawyer Today